 Now, if you are ready for that march, let’s talk about why Project Road Training, LLC is the right guide to lead you down the road to a successful PMP exam.

 The founder and chief instructor of the company is Bill Baxter.
-Bill has been teaching PMP Exam Prep in the form of a weekly study group for over five years now.
+Bill has been teaching PMP Exam Prep in the form of a weekly study group for over seven years now.
 How and why this all started is a story for later.
 The result of conducting all these study groups is that Bill obtained a whole lot of deep practice working with students over long periods of time — months instead of just four days of bootcamp.

 Through this deep practice and rich feedback, Bill gradually developed a PMP Exam Prep course from the bottom-up.
 He started with schedule network diagrams and earned value management — the two areas where almost everyone needs a boost up the learning curve.
 He refined these modules as he searched for ever more effective ways to get the concepts across to students.
 Some of the students having the most difficulty with the concepts pushed Bill hardest, leading to some of the most valuable innovations in his course materials, like the clearly defined scenarios in his treatment of earned value management.